wolfnet/wordpressplugin/ReadMe.txt

 == Installation ==
-There are no special instructions for installing the plugin, however a valid product key must be entered before any IDX data can be displayed.
+There are no special instructions for installing the plugin, however a valid product key must be entered in the "WolfNet >> General Settings" page before any IDX data can be displayed.

+= WordPress.org Installation =
+1. From the your WordPress admin (http://example.com/wp-admin) go to the Plugins page.
+1. Click "Add New"
+1. Search for "WolfNet".
+1. Click "Install Now" under the "WolfNet IDX for WordPress" plugin.
+1. Click "Activate Plugin"

+= Manual Installation =
+1. Place the 'wolfnet' folder in your '/wp-content/plugins/' directory.
+1. Activate "WolfNet IDX for WordPress" from the "Plugins" page in the admin.

 == Frequently Asked Questions ==